0

 LFI CSF2 forged front wheel on Victor Audi S5 B9 with S brake caliper

-Front wheel view: CSF2 brake clearance and spoke profile on the Audi S5 B9.
+Front wheel view showing CSF2 brake clearance and spoke profile on the Audi S5 B9.

 Rear LFI CSF2 forged wheel fitment on Victor Audi S5 B9